carbon-language/carbon-lang/docs/design/interoperability/README.md

 > References: [Templates and generics](templates_and_generics.md).

-Simple C++ class templates are directly made available as Carbon templates.
+C++ class templates are directly made available in Carbon.
 For example, ignoring allocators and their associated complexity, `std::vector<T>` in C++ would be available as `Cpp.std.vector(T)` in Carbon.
-More complex C++ templates may need explicit bridge code.

 ### Using Carbon templates from C++